 The annual Councillor Awards is now in its 4th year and has continued to celebrate the best of local government.
 As communities continue to recover from the pandemic, these Awards are a hugely important way to champion what local councillors do for their communities.

 Competition was particularly tight this year with close to 100 nominations received.
 The winners were selected by a group of judges that included senior councillors and leading stakeholders from across the sector.
-A link to re-watch the Awards is available HERE.

 This year’s Awards were made possible thanks to the generous support of founding partners CCLA.